-- (a) Iraq shall notify the Agency of any intended transfer out of Iraq of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping.
+(a) Portugal shall notify the Agency of any intended transfer out of Portugal of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram.

+(b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping.

-- (c) Iraq and the Agency may agree on different procedures for advance notification. - The notification shall specify:
+(c) Portugal and the Agency may agree on different procedures for advance notification.

+(d) The notification shall specify: